Direct Editing Relief

 INOVATE is a solid modeling only package that offers all of the above and more.

 At $1,270.00 for the basic package, you can import and export all of the standard formats (ACIS, Parasolid, IGES, STEP) plus Catia 4 parts.
-If you do not want to take the time to export your files you can get the optional TRANS package, at a reasonable $700.00, which can import Creo (Pro/E), Siemens NX (UG), Solidworks, Inventor and import and export Catia 5 (.catpart and .catproduct) native files.
+If you do not want to take the time to export your files you can get the optional TRANS package, at a reasonable $700.00, which can import Creo (Pro/E), Siemens NX (UG), Solidworks, Inventor, Solid Edge, JT and import and export Catia 5 (.catpart and .catproduct) native files including all of the standard formats.

 Of course, INOVATE includes History Based Parametric Solid Modeling?